lahari104/Documentations/readme.md

     -------------
       # Configuring user information used across all local repositories
       ------------------------------------------------------------------
-      ```bash
-      git config --global user.name “[firstname lastname]”
+      `git config --global user.name “[firstname lastname]”`
-      git config --global user.email “[valid-email]
+      `git config --global user.email “[valid-email]`
-      git config --global user.password "[GitHub Token]"
+      `git config --global user.password "[GitHub Token]"`
-      ```

       # Configuring user information, initializing and cloning repositories
       ----------------------------------------------------------------------
-      ```bash
-      git init  --- initialize an existing directory as a Git repository
-      git clone [url] --- retrieve an entire repository from a hosted location via URL
+      `git init  --- initialize an existing directory as a Git repository` `git clone [url] --- retrieve an entire repository from a hosted location via URL`
-      ```

       # Working with snapshots
       -------------------------
-      ```bash
-      git status --- show modified files in working directory, staged for your next commit
-      git add [file] ---  add a file as it looks now to your next commit (adding the changes to staging area)
-      git commit -m “[descriptive message]” --- commit your changes to local repository
-      git push --set-upstream origin <branch-name> --- push the changes to remote repository with a new local branch
-      git push --- push the changes to remote repo
-      git reset [file] --- unstage a file while retaining the changes in working directory
+      `git status --- show modified files in working directory, staged for your next commit` `git add [file] ---  add a file as it looks now to your next commit (adding the changes to staging area)` `git commit -m “[descriptive message]” --- commit your changes to local repository` `git push --set-upstream origin <branch-name> --- push the changes to remote repository with a new local branch` `git push --- push the changes to remote repo` `git reset [file] --- unstage a file while retaining the changes in working directory`
-      ```

       # Others
       --------
-      ```bash
-      git branch --- check the current branch
+      `git branch --- check the current branch`
-      git checkout -b <branch-name> --- create a new branch and checkout the branch
-      git checkout <branch-name> --- checkout to an existing branch
-      git pull --- fetch and merge any commits from the tracking remote branch
-      git log --- show all commits in the current branch’s history
-      git rebase [branch] --- apply any commits of current branch ahead of specified one
-      git stash --- Save modified and staged changes
-      git reset --hard [commit] --- clear staging area, rewrite working tree from specified commit
-      git reset --soft [commit] --- Resets the current branch to the specified commit, but keeps the changes in the index (staging area) and working directory.
+      `git checkout -b <branch-name> --- create a new branch and checkout the branch` `git checkout <branch-name> --- checkout to an existing branch` `git pull --- fetch and merge any commits from the tracking remote branch` `git log --- show all commits in the current branch’s history` `git rebase [branch] --- apply any commits of current branch ahead of specified one` `git stash --- Save modified and staged changes` `git reset --hard [commit] --- clear staging area, rewrite working tree from specified commit` `git reset --soft [commit] --- Resets the current branch to the specified commit, but keeps the changes in the index (staging area) and working directory`
-      git reset --mixed [commit] --- Resets the current branch to the specified commit and updates the index (staging area), but does not affect the working directory.
+      `git reset --mixed [commit] --- Resets the current branch to the specified commit and updates the index (staging area), but does not affect the working directory`
-      git revert [commit] --- used to create a new commit that undoes the changes made by a previous commit or a range of commits.
+      `git revert [commit] --- used to create a new commit that undoes the changes made by a previous commit or a range of commits.`
-      ```

 [Sample Git Commands PDF](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet)